mley/capacitor-health/README.md

 # capacitor-health

-Capacitor plugin for Apple Health and Google Health Connect
+Capacitor plugin to query data from Apple Health and Google Health Connect

+## Thanks and attribution

+Some parts, concepts and ideas are borrowed from [cordova-plugin-health](https://github.com/dariosalvi78/cordova-plugin-health/).
+Big thanks to [@dariosalvi78](https://github.com/dariosalvi78) for the support.

 ## Install